aisurf3r/VoidChat/README.md

 - Show "Compressing File..." while processing
 - If file is still too large after compression, show error: "File is still too large (máx.
 200KB)"

-Keep everything client-side.
-Do not change encryption logic.

 <p align="center">
   <b>VoidChat</b> — Messages that exist only in the moment. 💀